25 Useful Norwegian Sentences Every Beginner Should Know

 -

-Practice in front of a mirror for better fluency and confidence.
+Practice in front of a mirror to observe articulation.

 -